merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 ## Searching ribosomal proteins in NCBI's nr database

-I simply went to thr NCBI and used `blastp` to search those amino acid seqeunces in the database of non-redundant protein sequences.
+I simply went to the NCBI and used `blastp` to search those amino acid seqeunces in the database of non-redundant protein sequences.

-Once the serach was done, I clicked the `Download` menu, and selected `Multiple-file JSON` option.
+Once the search was done, I clicked the `Download` menu, and selected `Multiple-file JSON` option.

-I had never tried to make sense of JSON files form NCBI BLAST output befire, so I quickly (and dirtily) wrote the following Python program to get the best hit for each query sequence:
+I had never tried to make sense of JSON files form NCBI BLAST output before, so I quickly (and dirtily) wrote the following Python program to get the best hit for each query sequence:

 ``` python